Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Sampling cost is exponentially lower bounded by entanglement cost

+where $P_{ABA'B'} \geq 0$ is some optimization variable.
 The max-logarithmic negativity of a bipartite channel can be computed via SDP~\cite{Gour2021entanglement}, which is a generalization of $\kappa$-entanglement~\cite{Wang2020c} for the bipartite channels.
 It is called max-logarithmic negativity since it can be understood as the maximum case of the $\alpha$-logarithmic negativity~\cite{Wang2020alpha}.

-Based on the above, our first result is to establish the relationship between $\gamma_{\PPT}(\cN_{AB\rightarrow A'B'})$ and the exact PPT-entanglement cost of the channel.
+Our first result is to establish the relationship between $\gamma_{\PPT}(\cN_{AB\rightarrow A'B'})$ and the exact PPT-entanglement cost of the channel. \begin{theorem} For a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$, the PPT-assisted regularized $\gamma$-factor is exponentially lower bounded by,

-The detailed proof is in Appendix~\ref{appendix:proof_of_regularized_ppt_sampling_cost}.
-We remark that the last inequality is not an equality as presented in \cite{Gour2020} due to the non-additivity of max-logarithmic negativity or $\kappa$-entanglement~\cite{LamiRegula23private,WW2024}.
+where $LN_{\max}(\cN) \geq E^{\PPT}_{C,0}(\cN)$, and $E^{\PPT}_{C,0}(\cN)$ denotes the exact (parallel) PPT-entanglement cost of $\cN$. \end{theorem} The detailed proof is in Appendix~\ref{appendix:proof_of_regularized_ppt_sampling_cost}.
+We remark that the last inequality is not an equality as presented in~\cite{Gour2020} due to the non-additivity of max-logarithmic negativity or $\kappa$-entanglement~\cite{LamiRegula23private,WW2024}. {Notice that the max-logarithmic negativity can be evaluated via SDP, hence, forming a computable lower bound of regularized PPT-assisted $\gamma$-factor.}

-On the other hand, we have also derived another efficiently computable lower bound of $\gamma^{\infty}_{\PPT}(\cN)$ via the technique of max-Rains information~\cite{Wang2019}, whose bidirectional version was applied to establish the upper bound for entanglement generating capacity of any bipartite channels~\cite{Bauml2018}.
-Our second computable lower bound of $\gamma_{\PPT}$ is given as follows,
+We can also derive another efficiently computable lower bound of $\gamma^{\infty}_{\PPT}(\cN)$ via the max-Rains information~\cite{Wang2019}, whose bidirectional version was applied to establish the upper bound for entanglement generating capacity of any bipartite channels~\cite{Bauml2018}.
+Our second bound reads,

 The max-Rains information of a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$ is defined as,

 where $\Gamma^{2\rightarrow 2}(\cN)$ can be evaluated via the SDP,